 The most common causes of vision-related balance problems include:

 - Hemianopsia (blindness in one half of the visual field)

 - Visual Midline Shift Syndrome

 Dizziness and balance problems often go hand in hand, and if a visual problem is at the root, a neuro-optometric rehabilitation therapist can offer help.

 What Is Neuro-Optometric Rehabilitation Therapy?

-At The Niagra Vision Therapy Centre at Dr. Hopkins & Associates, we provide neuro-optometric rehabilitation, which is a personalized program of weekly therapy sessions to improve, refine, or develop new or lost visual skills.
+At Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry, we provide neuro-optometric rehabilitation, which is a personalized program of weekly therapy sessions to improve, refine, or develop new or lost visual skills.
 This specialized treatment involves various techniques and exercises that improve your visual perception and processing, thereby strengthening the eye-brain connection.